commonhaus/foundation/CODE_OF_CONDUCT.md

 Access to the private repository should be restricted to individuals charged with resolving CoC reports.
 Individuals or groups with access to the private repository will be clearly stated in the `CODE_OF_CONDUCT.md`.

-Confidentiality: Given that membership to groups like the CC or the CoCP have finite terms, members reviewing CoC reports agree to treat all reports as confidential, even after their term is finished.
+Confidentiality: Given that membership to groups like the CFC or the CoCP have finite terms, members reviewing CoC reports agree to treat all reports as confidential, even after their term is finished.

 ### Escalate an issue

-We expect most reports to be handled by the processes put in place by a project or the [CC][cc].
+We expect most reports to be handled by the processes put in place by a project or the [CFC][cc].

-The Commonhaus Foundation maintains the [CoCP][cocp] to manage escalation when a reporter (a) believes that a report to a member project or the [CC][cc] has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.
+The CF maintains the [CoCP][cocp] to manage escalation when a reporter (a) believes that a report to a member project or the [CFC][cc] has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.

 Email `coc-escalation@mailing-list` to escalate an issue to the CoCP.
-The CoCP will meet to review submitted reports as described in [Commonhaus CoC procedures][coc-reports]
+The CoCP will meet to review submitted reports as described in [CF CoC procedures][coc-reports]

 ### Code of Conduct Panel

-The CoCP is a foundation-wide team composed of the CC Chairperson and 4 elected individuals who are not members of the CC.
+The CoCP is a foundation-wide team composed of the CFC Chairperson and 4 elected individuals who are not members of the CFC.

 CoCP members serve for two year terms.
-Commonhaus contributors and members from the broader community can be nominated to the CoCP.
+CF contributors and members from the broader community can be nominated to the CoCP.
 CoCP members should consider objectivity and diversity of experience and perspective when electing CoCP members.

 Members of the CoCP will be documented in the `cocp-panel` [MEMBERS.yaml][membership] attribute.

 ## Handling Reports and Escalations

-This section describes the process and roles for handling Code of Conduct (CoC) reports and escalations for both the Commonhaus Council (CC) and the Commonhaus Code of Conduct Panel (COCP).
+This section describes the process and roles for handling Code of Conduct (CoC) reports and escalations for both the CF Council (CFC) and the CF Code of Conduct Panel (CoCP).

 ### Reports to `report@mailing-list`

-All members of the [CC][cc] are subscribed to the `report@mailing-list` mailing list.
+All members of the [CFC][cc] are subscribed to the `report@mailing-list` mailing list.

 We understand that the person reporting the issue (**reporter**) may not be the individual directly affected or harmed (**target**).
 In such cases, communication will primarily be with the reporter unless the target explicitly gives permission.

-1. **Acknowledgement:** Upon receipt of a report, a CC member acknowledges it, confirming receipt to the reporter or target.
+1. **Acknowledgement:** Upon receipt of a report, a CFC member acknowledges it, confirming receipt to the reporter or target.
-2. **Point of Contact:** If no response has been sent by the next CC meeting, the CC Chairperson will ensure a CC member is designated as the primary point of contact.
+2. **Point of Contact:** If no response has been sent by the next CFC meeting, the CFC Chairperson will ensure a CFC member is designated as the primary point of contact.
 3. **Information Gathering:** All relevant information is collected and centralized for review.
 4. **Discussion:** The gathered information is discussed to contextualize the facts and opinions.
-5. **Determination:** A consensus is reached on the appropriate response using the standard [CC decision-making process][cc-dm].
+5. **Determination:** A consensus is reached on the appropriate response using the standard [CFC decision-making process][cc-dm].
 6. **Communication of Resolution:** The resolution is shared with the reporter or target.
 Feedback loops can continue until concerns have been adequately addressed.
 Absence of feedback within 7 days means resolution acceptance.
 7. **Finalization:** The agreed resolution is implemented.

 ### Reports to `coc-escalation@mailing-list`

-All members of the [Code of Conduct Panel (CoCP)][cocp] are subscribed to the `coc-escalation@mailing-list` mailing list.
+All members of the [CoCP][cocp] are subscribed to the `coc-escalation@mailing-list` mailing list.

-The CoCP will follow the same overall procedure as the CC, with the following changes:
+The CoCP will follow the same overall procedure as the CFC, with the following changes:

-- **Point of Contact:** The CC Chairperson will ensure a member of the CoCP is identified as the main point of contact either through email or scheduling a meeting for the CoCP.
+- **Point of Contact:** The CFC Chairperson will ensure a member of the CoCP is identified as the main point of contact either through email or scheduling a meeting for the CoCP.
-- **Communication of Resolution:** When an appropriate response has been determined by the CoCP, the proposed action is discussed with leaders of the relevant group (the CC or the Commonhaus project).
+- **Communication of Resolution:** When an appropriate response has been determined by the CoCP, the proposed action is discussed with leaders of the relevant group (the CFC or the CF project).
 If the leadership representatives expresses concerns then the contact person will bring these back to the CoCP members for further discussion.
 This cycle can continue until the CoCP members reach consensus that the leadership representatives concerns have been adequately addressed.

 ---